matloff/FarewellAddress/Address.md

 * The de-emphasis on number facts, the 6+9 and 5 X 8 nuts and bolts.
 I've always believed that education should emphasize insight rather than rote memorization, but facility with number facts is crucial for having "a feel" for numbers.

 This sometimes has resulted in the bizarre.
-Consider [this passage of from an interview of Sal Khan, founder of the Khan Academy](https://www.educationnext.org/californias-new-math-framework-doesnt-add-up/):
+Consider [this interview of Sal Khan, founder of the Khan Academy](https://www.educationnext.org/californias-new-math-framework-doesnt-add-up/).
+Khan finds the kids can do an intricate algebraic operation yet then need a calculator to cmplete it!

-> I visited a school in the Bronx a few months ago, and they were working
-> on exponent properties like: two cubed, to the seventh power.
-So, you
-> multiply the exponents, and it would be two to 21st power.
-But the kids
-> would get out the calculator to find out three times seven.

 The San Francisco Unified School District (SFUSD) has been implementing such "reforms" the last few years, with disastrous results in the statewide math tests: Scores for low-socioeconomic status (low-SES) children declined after the new curriculum was implemented, while scores for low-SES California kids statewide were rising.